gavinsimpson/gratia/README.md

-# isaac
+# schoenberg

-The isaac package for R provides ggplot-based graphics and useful functions for GAMs fitted using the mgcv package
+The *schoenburg* package for R provides ggplot-based graphics and useful functions for GAMs fitted using the mgcv package.